Edible and poisonous fungi

 The most common cause of poisonings due to ingestion of wild fungi in Victoria is the Yellow-staining Mushroom (Agaricus xanthodermus).
 The Death Cap (Amanita phalloides) occurs in Victoria, under exotic oak trees in parks and gardens in Melbourne and in some regional areas such as Gisbourne.
 Ingestion of Death Cap has led to several fatalities in Melbourne and Canberra.
 Other fungi known to cause poisonings in Victoria include Ghost Fungus (Omphalotus nidiformis), Chlorophyllum brunneum and species of Earthball (Scleroderma) that have been mistakenly collected as truffles.

-Royal Botanic Gardens Melbourne provides a fungi identification service, but we do not provide information on edibility.
+Royal Botanic Gardens Melbourne provides an identification service, but we do not provide information on edibility.
 Charges may apply.

 For all enquiries about fungi poisoning, contact the Poisons Information Centre (13 1126).